Saint Crescentia Hoess

 Crescentia was born in 1682, the daughter of a poor weaver, in a little town near Augsburg.
 She spent play time praying in the parish church, assisted those even poorer than herself and had so mastered the truths of her religion that she was permitted to make her first Holy Communion at the then unusually early age of 7.
 In the town she was called “the little angel.”

-As she grew older, she desired to enter the convent of the Tertiaries of St. Francis.
+As she grew older, she desired to enter the convent of the Tertiaries of Saint Francis.
 But the convent was poor, and because Crescentia had no dowry, the superiors refused her admission.
 Her case was then pleaded by the Protestant mayor of the town to whom the convent owed a favor.
 The community felt it was forced into receiving her, and her new life was made miserable.
 She was considered a burden and assigned nothing other than menial tasks.
 Even her cheerful spirit was misinterpreted as flattery or hypocrisy.